-Make a big batch of crumbs so you’re ready to coat and fry just about any time.
+Make a big batch of these delicious schnitzel crumbs so you’re ready to coat and fry just about any time.

 When breading chicken, simply dip in egg, coat in crumbs, and fry on both sides until golden.